Kalahari Desert: Climate

 The dry season lasts eight months or more, and the wet season typically from less than one month to four months, depending on location.
-The southwestern Kalahari is the driest area, in particular a small region located towards the west-southwest of Tsaraxaibis (Southeast of Namibia).
-The average annual rainfall ranging from around 110 mm (close to aridity) to more than 500 mm in some areas of the north and east.
-During summer time in all regions rainfall may go with heavy thunderstorms.
+The southwestern Kalahari is the driest area, particularly a small region toward the west-southwest of Tsaraxaibis (Southeast of Namibia).
+The average annual rainfall ranges from around 110 mm (close to aridity) to more than 500 mm in some north and east areas.
+During summertime in all regions, rainfall may go with heavy thunderstorms.
 In the driest and sunniest parts of the Kalahari, over 4,000 hours of sunshine are recorded annually on average.

-In the Kalahari, there are two main mechanisms of atmospheric circulation, dominated by the Kalahari High anticyclone:
+In the Kalahari, there are three main mechanisms of atmospheric circulation, dominated by the Kalahari High anticyclone in winter, and by the Kalahari Heat Low in summer: